 For UI Designers, Sketch is a huge breath of fresh air.

-Thankfully, Photoshop is no longer the go to piece of software for designing UI.
+That’s why I’m going to share my list of the 5 most common Sketch mistakes I come across.
 Avoiding these common mistakes will help you design more efficiently, which will save tons of time and frustration!

 1. Not Using Symbols